henry-ppp/HireMeMaybe/README.md

 # HireMeMaybe
 HireMeMaybe is where you can automate, optimize and track and your job application.
-We understand the stress and fear in job applying, and we are here to help you rewind.
+We know job searching can be stressful and scary, and we’re here to help you unwind, refocus, and move forward with confidence.